rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 ## 4.205.9 Date of publication on part pages

-<a name="4.205.9.1">4.205.9.1</a> If parts of a manifestation have individual title pages bearing dates of publication that differ from the date pertaining to the whole manifestation, give these additional dates of publication in a [note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.8.91](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.91)).
+<a name="4.205.9.1">4.205.9.1</a> If parts of a manifestation have individual title pages bearing dates of publication that differ from the date pertaining to the whole manifestation, give these additional dates of publication in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.8.91](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.91)).

 If, however, one of these dates is a more accurate reflection of the actual date of publication, than the date pertaining to the whole manifestation, give it as a correction as instructed in [4.205.4.4](#4.205.4.4).